AdobeDocs/lightroom-partner-apis/quickstart/project.md

 ### Creating a Project Album

-As with the `asset_id` and `revision_id` of new assets, partner applications should generate a globally unique identifier for a new project album (`album_id`), conforming to RFC-4122 without hypens.
+As with the `asset_id` of new assets, partner applications should generate a globally unique identifier for a new project album (`album_id`), conforming to RFC-4122 without hypens.
 They can then create a new project album with this and the `catalog_id`:

 ```
 PUT /v2/catalogs/{catalog_id}/albums/{album_id}